 Make it a smokefree home for your family this Ramadan

-Support for Greater Manchester residents in preparation for a smokefree Ramadan
+Support for Greater Manchester residents for a smokefree Ramadan

-Give quitting a go to feel the benefits of better health and reduce the risks of a smoking-related disease – that’s the message to Greater Manchester residents in the build up to the holy month of Ramadan.
+Give quitting a go to feel the benefits of better health and reduce the risks of a smoking-related disease – that’s the message to Greater Manchester residents during the holy month of Ramadan.

-As Muslims prepare for Ramadan, which this year runs from April 12/13 to May 12/13, the Greater Manchester Health and Social Care Partnership is calling on everyone taking part to make a quit attempt, to help get their mind and body ready.
+As Muslims observe Ramadan, the Greater Manchester Health and Social Care Partnership is calling on everyone taking part to make a quit attempt.

 While fasting during daylight hours, people will also refrain from smoking, which is why getting the right support is so important to reduce cravings and withdrawal symptoms.

-To kick start a quit attempt in preparation for Ramadan, there is support available from local NHS stop smoking services, GPs and pharmacies, as well as the Smoke Free app – which Greater Manchester residents can access for six months for free (worth £60).
+Support to quit is available from local NHS stop smoking services, GPs and pharmacies, as well as the

 Quitting smoking has a great number of benefits to health, including reducing risk of heart disease, stroke, lung conditions and at least 15 different types of cancer, as well as improving mental health.
 Smoking is also associated with an increased risk of COVID-19 symptoms and smokers are more likely to attend hospital than non-smokers, a study has found.